‘Bates Motel’ Freddie Highmore Says Goodbye To Norman Bates

 Bates Motel only has four more episodes before the fans learn how the A&E hit series will close.
-Freddie Highmore, the young actor who plays Norman, discusses the transition for his alter ego to go from a sweet high school boy to a mother-obsessed serial killer.
+Freddie Highmore, the young actor who plays Norman, discussed the transition for his alter ego to go from a sweet high school boy to a mother-obsessed serial killer.

-According to the April 17 issue of TV Guide, Carlton Cuse and Kerry Ehrin looked at many different actors to play the role of Norman but none had the spark that Freddie Highmore had.
+According to the April 17 issue of TV Guide, Carlton Cuse and Kerry Ehrin looked at many different actors to play the role of Norman, but none had the spark that Freddie Highmore had.
 Cuse said that Highmore had the charm that Norman needed to pull off this complex role.

 There’s a part of Norman that’s a good person.
 He works hard and has deep personal friendships.
 However, as Freddie explains, there’s a part of him that conflicted by his mental illness, which gives him the drive to kill people.